ShamelLakin/ShamelLakin.github.io/_posts/2020-02-05-random_ruby_basics.markdown

 If 5 < 10
   puts "I'm less than you"
   If 5 > 10
-       puts "I'm higher than you
+       puts "I'm higher than you"
-  Else
+  else
-       puts I'm half the size of that other digit"
+       puts "I'm half the size of that other digit" end end
-  End
-End
 ```

 It will puts out the "I'm less than you" and  "I'm half the size of that other digit" because the first` If` statement 5 < 10 is truthy so it will `puts` "I'm less than you" and still go into the nested` If` statement.